BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## The Reality of the Climate Crisis

 The COVID-19 pandemic had a measurable positive effect on pollution levels---which did not last long.
 However, one could argue that it also had a negative impact on trust in institutions, especially scientific ones.
 This erosion of trust may ultimately hinder efforts to address the climate crisis.
 The ongoing debate regarding climate change's origins and the necessity of curbing CO2 and equivalent gas emissions continues to persist even if the scientific community is clear on the matter.

+It appears to me that COVID, combined with the rapid and highly polarizing consumption of "news" on social media, has fractured our social discourse.
+The culture of dialogue has suffered, forcing individuals to align with one of two extreme sides.
+It now seems impossible to critique one party without facing accusations of working for the other.
+The language we employ has become more moralizing.
+Instead of characterizing people as simply incompetent, misled, misguided, or influenced by flawed incentives within a system, they are often labeled as evil.
+This focus on the individual impedes progress in reforming social systems, which are in need of change to provide alternative incentives that prioritize social, ecological, and economic measures for all inhabitants of the planet.
+Part of the reality of the climate crisis is that we need trusted institutions that need to be aligned in a way that dealing with the crisis becomes possible.

 Emissions are not the only problems on our hand.
 Many ecological systems are on the bringe of collapse.